br3ndonland/R-guide/R-guide.md

   - Read [An Introduction to R](http://cran.rstudio.com/manuals.html)
     and complete the sample session in Appendix A.
   - [DataCamp](https://www.datacamp.com/courses/introduction-to-r) is
     extremely helpful.
-I took the “Introduction to R,” “Data Analysis and Statistical Inference,” and “A hands-on introduction to statistics with R track-introductory” courses.
+I took the ‘Introduction to R,’ ‘Data Analysis and Statistical Inference,’ and ‘A hands-on introduction to statistics with R track-introductory’ courses.

 [back to top](#top)